AibinuolaDamilola/aws-dlp-lambda-automation/README.md

    - Moves the file to a secure S3 bucket.
    - Deletes the original file from the vulnerable bucket.
    - Sends an SNS alert to the security team.
+   - Log the event

 ---

 ## ⚙️ How It Works

-1. **Macie Detection**: Scans new files in a bucket and generates alerts when it detects sensitive information like names, addresses, emails, etc.
+1. **Macie Detection**: Scans new files in a bucket and generates alerts when it detects sensitive information like names, addresses, emails, medical records, credit cards etc.
 2. **EventBridge Rule**: Listens for Macie findings and forwards them to a Lambda trigger.
 3. **Lambda Function** (`index.py`):
    - Parses the Macie finding.